Divorce Attorneys in Concord

 Researchers have estimated that approximately 40%-50% of all first marriages and 60% of second marriages will end in divorce.
 The process of divorce can be emotionally and financially devastating for adults and children alike.
 For this reason it is important to choose an attorney you can trust.

-Cohen & Winters have represented people who have gone through all types of divorces ranging from amicable to highly contentious.
+Cohen & Winters are divorce lawyers in NH and have represented people going through all types of divorces, ranging from amicable to highly contentious.
 Additionally, Attorney Cohen has been specially trained and certified in collaborative law and is a member of both the International Academy of Collaborative Professionals (IACP) as well as the Collaborative Law Alliance of New Hampshire.

 Generally speaking, if you are not taking a collaborative approach to your divorce, you or your spouse must file a petition to begin a divorce action.
 Once the petition is filed and served on the other party, the Court will schedule a first appearance session.
 If children are involved the Court will order both parents to attend a child impact seminar and will generally require the parties to attempt to mediate their case.